Thornleigh: History

 In 1901, the National Brickworks started operations at Thornleigh.
 In 1913, the largest malt works in the southern hemisphere was established by WG Chilvers.
 Chilvers Road was named after William George Chilvers.

 Other streets with notable names include Norman Avenue, named after the Australian engineer Norman Selfe.

+In the aftermath of World War I, Thornleigh was still a semi-rural area, but in the 1920s, suburban development became more apparent, as the availability of train services enabled people to move out of the city and into the suburban areas, making Thornleigh an attractive location for potential residents looking for a quieter life away from the bustling city.

 During the Great Depression of the 1930s, unemployment was a problem in the area, so a local woman named Lorna Brandt raised money for the construction of a walking track near the Lane Cove River as a way of providing relief work.
 The track begins at Thornleigh Oval, at the bottom of Handley Avenue, and goes through the bush towards the Lane Cove River.
 It then goes parallel to the river for a short distance before looping back to arrive at Comenarra Parkway.
 An extension goes down to the river, through a spot called Conscript Pass.
 At this spot, there are rock carvings done by the men who worked on the track.
 One of the carvings is a caricature of Bertram Stevens, Premier of New South Wales from 1932 to 1939.
 The track is known as Lorna Pass in memory of Lorna Brandt, and is now part of the Great North Walk, a long-distance walking trail between Sydney and Newcastle.

-Plans to establish a university at Thornleigh in response to the large number of enrolments at the University of Sydney and the University of New South Wales were discussed in the early 1960s due to Thornleigh being "Central to the Northern Line and the North Shore", however, the university was eventually established in the suburb of Macquarie Park and is now known as Macquarie University.
+Plans to establish a university at Thornleigh in response to the large number of enrolments at the University of Sydney and the University of New South Wales were discussed in the early 1960s due to Thornleigh being "Central to the Northern Line and the North Shore", however, the university was eventually established in Macquarie Park and is now known as Macquarie University.

 Transport

-Thornleigh railway station is on the Northern Line of the Sydney Trains network.
+Thornleigh railway station is on the Main Northern railway line.
 Pennant Hills Road is part of the National Highway, and is one of Sydney's major thoroughfares.
 The Esplanade from Pennant Hills is a main road accessing Thornleigh to Normanhurst.
 The Comenarra Parkway is an arterial road that stretches from Thornleigh through to West Pymble via Wahroonga, Turramurra and South Turramurra.

-Bus services from the Transdev NSW Upper North Shore service include:
+Bus services from the CDC NSW Upper North Shore service include: